One of the perks of being a travel nurse is getting to travel the world.

 While this may be the case, the following information should make travel nursing taxes a bit easier to understand.

-We highly recommend that you seek advice from a certified tax professional in order to maintain tax compliance as a travel nurse.
+We highly recommend that you seek advice from a certified tax professional to maintain tax compliance as a travel nurse.

 You will want to ask them several questions to ensure that they are familiar with: